Different styles of fund management

 This list could be a useful starting place for those who wish to start investing in funds.
 We believe all managers currently featured on the Wealth 150+ are capable of delivering exceptional returns for their investors over the long term.

-Regular savings or a lump sum?
+Monthly investing or a lump sum?

 One of the reasons for the popularity of funds is that they give investors access to a wide range of investments, and offer the benefit of an expert manager, without the need to invest large sums of money.